Jirr08/JavaScript-Calculator/README.md

 # JavaScript-Calculator
 It's a calculator.
-I wrote it to practice and learn
+I wrote it to learn more about JavaScript